 Contact: Pat McGibbon, AMT, 703-827-5255

-April U.S. manufacturing technology orders totaled $410.42 million according to AMT - The Association For Manufacturing Technology.
-This total, as reported by companies participating in the USMTO program, was down 17.0% from March but up 2.9% up when compared with the total of $398.73 million reported for April 2011.
-With a year-to-date total of $1,763.77 million, 2012 is up 10.2% compared with 2011.
+December 2018 U.S. cutting tool consumption totaled $189.1 million according to the U.S. Cutting Tool Institute (USCTI) and AMT – The Association For Manufacturing Technology.
+This total, as reported by companies participating in the Cutting Tool Market Report collaboration, was down 9.7 percent from November’s $209.42 million and up 8.1 percent when compared with the $175 million reported for December 2017.
+With a year-to-date total of $2.47 billion, 2018 was up 12.5 percent when compared with 2017.